Going Back To School After Divorce

 August 27, 2019

-Going back to school can be exciting but also anxiety inducing for any child, and starting school after your parents have just divorced can amplify those feelings.
+Going back to school can be exciting but also anxiety inducing for any child, and going back to school after divorce can amplify those feelings.
 It’s important to not only have an idea or plan in place with how you’d like to approach the difficulties that can arise when a child splits their time between two homes but also keep your child’s teachers, counselors and coaches apprised of the new change.

 Depending on the parenting time schedule in place, a child may be going back and forth between their parent’s homes multiple times per week.
 Divorced parents should attempt to sit down and have a conversation about what supplies the child will need to have at both homes and what supplies or items will need to travel with the child.
 It will be unavoidable that the child will need to carry certain items between homes, especially when they have projects or sports activities.